DennisLiu1993/Fastest_Image_Pattern_Matching/README.md

 Aisys    |1     |   0.990   | -119.935 |2663.630|1539.060|
 Aisys    |2     |  0.979   | 120.000 |1769.63|2099.780|

-note: if you want to get a best performance, please make sure you are using release verson (both this project and OpenCV dll).
+**note**: if you want to get a best performance, please make sure you are using release verson (both this project and OpenCV dll).
 That's because O2-related settings significantly affects efficiency, and the difference of Debug and Release can up to 7 times for some cases.

 # Tests